Welcome. I’m Emma, and this space holds both my story and the work that has grown from it.

 Material & Meaning

-I work with delicate, translucent materials that hold and reveal what lies beneath.
-Earlier layers remain visible like scars—traces of time, memory, and experience—holding both fragility and strength within the surface.
+I work with fragile, translucent materials that hold and reveal what lies beneath.
+Earlier layers remain visible like scars—traces of time, memory, and experience—revealing both fragility and strength in the surface.

 Intention